facebook/react-native-website/website/blog/2025-02-19-react-native-0.78.md

 React 19 is now available on React Native!

-React 19 requires updating your app as we introduced some changes from React 18.
+React 19 requires updating your app, as we introduced some changes from React 18.
 For example, we removed some APIs such as `propTypes`, and you need to adjust your app to make it compatible with the new version of React.

 Follow our step-by-step [instructions to upgrade](https://react.dev/blog/2024/04/25/react-19-upgrade-guide) your app to React 19.